WuchiOnline/ThrowAssist/README.md

 - Designed as a fun-to-learn, hard-to-master interaction with decreased user fatigue and frustration when compared to standard throwing implementations.

-- Multi-factor detection system that guesses if a throw is intended towards a target object before applying smoothing algorithm.
+- Multi-factor detection system that guesses if a throw is intended towards the target object before applying smoothing algorithm.

-- Significantly lowers required accuracy by recalculating throw velocities within a proximity threshold of the target.
+- Significantly lowers required accuracy by recalculating throw velocities within a proximity threshold of the target object.

 - Maintains high accuracy ceiling that rewards precision and consistency.